 Primo "Pretty Pistachio" and Dolce "Appletini" (shown here) may be coralbells (Heuchera spp.), but they have enough pizzazz to hold interest by themselves, making them one of the best plants for container gardening.
 'Pretty Pistachio' features medium-pink flowers rising above mounded chartreuse foliage all summer long.
 "Appletini" offers ruby-red flowers on dark-red stems from early to midsummer.
 Its light-green foliage is decorated with an intriguing silver overlay for added appeal.
 Both perennials are hardy in Zones 4-9, preferring part shade but accepting full shade.

-Keep your green thumb supple with these indoor gardening ideas!
+Keep your green thumb supple all winter long with these inspired indoor gardening ideas.

 This sun-loving, drought-tolerant perennial has a lovely fragrance.
 In the spring, cut back last year's growth after new growth has started.
 This plant won't take over your yard, either!

 Very Berry creeping wintergreen (Gaultheria procumbens) is a tender perennial that's hardy in Zones 6-9 but can be grown as an annual elsewhere.
 Very Berry offers glossy, dark leaves—the perfect backdrop for small, white, bell-shaped flowers in summer and bright-red, aromatic berries in early fall.
 The foliage later turns purplish, adding another bit of visual interest, so it's great for container gardening.

 Mint Julep Annual Geranium